JaredlL/hotel-room-booking/Readme.md

 ### Integration Tests

 The project includes minimal example integration tests using .NET Aspire testing infrastructure.
-Unit test have yet to be added.
+Unit tests have yet to be added.

 ```bash
 cd HotelRoomBooking.IntegrationTest